publictxt/publictext/README.md

 ## Public Text Template

-### Setting Up Your Git Repository

-- Clone the [template repository](https://github.com/publictext/publictext.template) to start a new PublicText repository
+### Using this Repository to work or play with the format

+- This repo should also function as a template of the format.
+Although it also holds a wiki and other content about the entire PublicTxt idea.
+If
-- Use your clone to setup and experiment with your own text repo to be used for markdown content as is and with the tooling.
+- This repository should be able to be used with custom software, like the hoped for browser extension and other tooling.
+- Suggest changes via pull requests, issues, comments, or by forking the repository and creating your own version of the template.

 ### Directory Structure

-The directory structure for a PublicText repository is as follows:
+The directory structure for a Public Text repository is as follows:

 - **blog**: Contains blog posts
   - **year** (eg 2023)